somecloudguy/ev-dashboard/README.md

 * select_usage.php contains the code to fetch usage data from database
 * ev_charging.csv and ev_usage.csv contain sample data in the format used for the database tables defined in this project

+## Implementation Steps
+1. Download all files from this Github repository to your local machine
+2. Create an Aurora cluster, note the database username, password, and endpoint URL
+3. Follow instructions from SQL queries section below to set up initial database tables.
+You can use MySQL Workbench to connect to the Aurora database from your local machine
+4. Update db_charging.php and db_usage.php files you just downloaded with the database credentials
+5. Create an EC2 instance, install Apache web server on it, and upload all downloaded files to /var/www/html directory
+7. Create a Cloudfront distribution and enter the public DNS of the EC2 instance as the Origin, forward requests over HTTP only
+8. Update security groups to establish connectivity between Cloudfront, EC2, RDS and QuickSight
+  a.
+EC2 security group should allow inbound access on port 80 from Cloudfront managed IP prefix only, and port 22 from your personal IP
+  b.
+Aurora security group should allow inbound access on port 3306 from your personal IP, from EC2's security group, and from QuickSight's CIDR for the AWS region you are using.
+You can find QuickSight CIDR from AWS documentation
+9. Create a new Quicksight dataset from Aurora as the data source, and create a new analysis using this dataset

 ## Tips and Troubleshooting

 * Search for AWS documentation for each step of the build and follow the instructions from them without skipping steps